corca-ai/adcio_android_plugins/README.md

 ```

 # adcio_placement
-Android library that provides a ADCIO placement service.
+Android plugins that provides a ADCIO placement service.

 It smartly predicts products with high click or purchase probabilities from the client's products and returns the product information.

 ## Sample Usage

-Usually, it’s associated with the `adcio_analytics` library.
+Usually, it’s associated with the `adcio_analytics` plugin.

 **get** `adcioSuggest()` **result:**